tc39/proposal-temporal/docs/datetime.md

 ## Methods

-### datetime.**with**(_dateTimeLike_: object | string, _options_?: object) : Temporal.DateTime
+### datetime.**with**(_dateTimeLike_: object | string, _options_?: object) : Temporal.PlainDateTime

 **Parameters:**

-- `dateTimeLike` (object or string): an object with some or all of the properties of a `Temporal.DateTime`, or an ISO string.
+- `dateTimeLike` (object or string): an object with some or all of the properties of a `Temporal.PlainDateTime`, or an ISO string.
 - `options` (optional object): An object with properties representing options for the operation.
   The following options are recognized:
   - `overflow` (string): How to deal with out-of-range values.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.

-**Returns:** a new `Temporal.DateTime` object.
+**Returns:** a new `Temporal.PlainDateTime` object.

-This method creates a new `Temporal.DateTime` which is a copy of `datetime`, but any properties present on `dateTimeLike` override the ones already present on `datetime`.
+This method creates a new `Temporal.PlainDateTime` which is a copy of `datetime`, but any properties present on `dateTimeLike` override the ones already present on `datetime`.

-If `dateTimeLike` is a string, then it will be attempted to be converted into a `Temporal.Date` (if no time is given in the string), `Temporal.DateTime`, or `Temporal.Time`, in order of priority.
+If `dateTimeLike` is a string, then it will be attempted to be converted into a `Temporal.PlainDate` (if no time is given in the string), `Temporal.PlainDateTime`, or `Temporal.PlainTime`, in order of priority.

-Since `Temporal.DateTime` objects are immutable, use this method instead of modifying one.
+Since `Temporal.PlainDateTime` objects are immutable, use this method instead of modifying one.

-If the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.
+If the result is earlier or later than the range of dates that `Temporal.PlainDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 > **NOTE**: The allowed values for the `dateTimeLike.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).